daniel-germain/qsvm-stock-forcast/README.md

 - Final analysis and documentation are pending.
 - HPC access needed for final results

+## Preliminary Results

+Initial experiments using a quantum support vector machine (QSVM)  indicate that quantum entanglement, as implemented through entangling feature maps, did not impact classification accuracy on the selected financial dataset.

+### Observations
+- Performance was comparable between entangled and non-entangled feature maps.
+- The dataset's low dimensionality and limited size may have limited the expressive power of entanglement.

+These preliminary findings suggest the need to explore more complex feature sets and higher-dimensional data where quantum entanglement may have a stronger effect on model performance.

 ## Contact
 If you'd like to discuss this project or see the final version once complete, feel free to reach out.